-The Company manages its capital structure and makes adjustments in light of changes in economic conditions.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the legal requirements of the Luxembourg Regulatory Framework.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Group monitors capital to ensure that the net equity does not fall below more than 50% of subscribed share capital of the Company.